 - The Carver's Art: Medieval Sculpture in Ivory, Bone and Horn.
 Jane Voorhees Zimmerli Art Museum, New Brunswick.
 1989.

-Provenance John Hunt Collection, Dublin [date and mode of acquisition unknown]; Lewis V. Randall, Montreal [date and mode of acquisition unknown]; Ruth Blumka, New York [date and mode of acquisition unknown]; Walters Art Museum, 1977, by purchase.
+Provenance John Hunt Collection, Dublin, Ireland [date and mode of acquisition unknown]; Lewis V. Randall, Montreal [date and mode of acquisition unknown]; Ruth Blumka, New York [date and mode of acquisition unknown]; purchased by Walters Art Museum, 1977.

 Credit Museum purchase, 1977